This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 Like all stock valuation models, the Gordon Growth model has its limitations.
 It is not with its detractors.

-1. A company must pay a dividend.
-As with all dividend valuation models, the company must pay a dividend.
+1. The company pays dividends.
+First of all, similar to other dividend valuation models, the company must pay a dividend.
+And the dividend must be in the form of cash versus stock dividends or property dividends.
 Or the model cannot be used.

 2. Constant dividend growth.
 This dividend model requires a constant dividend growth assumption.
 So, it’s not a great option for many non-U.S. based stocks whose dividends tend to vary directly with profits.